Mr-Cricket/tiktok-automation-bot/README.md

 **3. Install Required Packages:**

 Install all the required Python packages from the `requirements.txt` file.
-This command reads the file and installs everything the bot needs to run.
+This command reads the file and installs everything the bot needs to run, including a compatibility patch (`setuptools`) needed for newer versions of Python

 > `pip install -r requirements.txt`